AdobeDocs/commerce-operations.en/help/performance/advanced-setup.md

 For example, if you are running a profile similar to B2B Medium, you can override the configuration value `batchRowsCount` in `app/code/Magento/catalog/etc/di.xml` and override the default value of `5000` to `1000`.
 This reduces the full indexing time from 4 hours down to 2 hours with a default MySQL configuration.

- {:.bs-callout-info}
+>[!NOTE]
+>
-We have not enabled batching for the catalog rules indexer.
+>We have not enabled batching for the catalog rules indexer.
 Merchants with a large number of catalog rules need to adjust their MySQL configuration to optimize indexing time.
 In this case, editing your MySQL configuration file and allocating more memory to the TMP_TABLE_SIZE and MAX_HEAP_TABLE_SIZE configuration values (the default is 16M for both) will improve performance for this indexer, but will result in MySQL consuming more RAM.

 ### Limit customer groups and shared catalogs by websites

 A large number of product SKUs, websites, customer groups, or shared catalogs will impact the running time of the Product Price and Catalog Rule indexers.
 This is because by default, all websites are assigned to all customer groups (shared catalogs).

-To decrease indexation time, you can [exclude certain websites from customer groups (shared catalogs)]({{page.baseurl}}/extension-dev-guide/indexer-optimization.html#customer-group-limitations-by-websites).
+To decrease indexation time, you can [exclude certain websites from customer groups (shared catalogs)](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/indexer-optimization.html#customer-group-limitations-by-websites).

 ## Set up Redis